openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 creating the admin and service tenants, the admin and Member roles, the admin user, configure certificates and finally registers the initial identity endpoint.
-The next step registers image, orchestration, network and compute services running on the default ports on the controlplane node.
+The next step registers image, orchestration, network and compute services running on the default ports on the control plane node.
 Finally, Neutron is given a starting IP address, ending IP address, and a CIDR notation to represent the subnet for the block of floating IP addresses that will be used within the overcloud.